My 11 Favourite Sydney Inner West Craft Beer Bars for the Best Booze Tour

 Hopsters Co-operative Brewery

-Being Australia’s first co-operative brewing makes this place unique, but you don’t have to be a member to enjoy the beers, which are brewed at partners around Sydney.
+Being Australia’s first co-operative brewing makes this place unique, but you don’t have to be a member to enjoy the beers, which are brewed at Frenchies.
 There are also several guest taps available.
+Bring your own food; order a pint and you can ask for a discount voucher to use at the nearby pizza shop.

 Newtown Craft Beer Bars and Taprooms